MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Other hardware and software considerations apply in your design planning:

-- It's recommended that SQL Server run on disks in NTFS file format.
+- SQL Server is recommended run on disks in NTFS file format.
-- It's required to have at least 1 GB of free disk space for the operational and data warehouse database, and is enforced at the time of database creation.
+- SQL Server is required to have at least 1 GB of free disk space for the operational and data warehouse database, and is enforced at the time of database creation.
 Keep in mind that the disk utilization of the databases will likely grow significantly after setup, ensure to have plenty of free disk space above this base requirement.
 - .NET Framework 4 is required.
 - .NET Framework 4.8 is supported from Operations Manager 2022.
 - Reporting Server isn't supported on Windows Server Core.